Floods cut off cyclone-hit Australia tourist towns along Great Barrier Reef

 Australia is now enduring an El Nino phenomenon, which can provoke extreme weather phenomena from wildfires to tropical cyclones and prolonged droughts.

-As Australia’s north-east battles floods, the southeast, in contrast, is on bushfire alert with temperatures expected to top 40 deg C on Dec 19 in some Sydney suburbs.
+As Australia's northeast battles floods, the southeast, in contrast, is on bushfire alert with temperatures expected to top 40 degrees Celsius (104°F) on Tuesday in some Sydney suburbs.
 REUTERS